Prenatal One-on-One Breastfeeding Prep Sessions

 As a licensed lactation consultant for many years, I have come to learn the importance of meeting with the expectant mom before the birth of her baby for the following reasons:

-Breastfeeding is a bodily function (endocrine hormone driven) to exocrine (milk removal driven).
+The production of breastmilk is a natural bodily function from beginning (endocrine, hormone driven) to end (exocrine, milk removal driven).
 A mother’s health status should be carefully reviewed to identify any related health issues that can interfere with her milk supply for her newborn.
 A comprehensive health history of the breastfeeding mother gives us foresight of any issue that would interfere with breastfeeding.

 A breast and nipple exam, gives us insight regarding how your baby will attach to your breast.

 Learn how to know your breast milk is being transferred to your baby.
 Learn why breastfeeding babies eat frequently and the importance of it.
 Know what a breastfeeding baby’s stool looks like, and how many wet and poop diapers to look for.

 A delay or low milk supply should be identified and supplementation of pumped breast milk may be indicated.
 The postnatal breastfeeding check-up visit is a safeguard if this were to occur.